 For the run, the townsite committee was considering the name 'Birge City' but when the papers were filed in 1889 at the Land Office in Guthrie (Oklahoma's first capital), someone, no one knows who, had crossed off Birge City and written in 'Edmond'.
 It was most likely named for Edmond Burdick, a freight agent for the Santa Fe railroad.
 Edmond became the site of the Oklahoma Territory's first institution of higher learning - the Normal School began classes on November 9, 1891.
 It is now the University of Central Oklahoma.
 Edmond grew rapidly: it was a stop on the Santa Fe railroad, it was later on the Interurban rail line running from Oklahoma City to Guthrie, and Route 66 ran right through town, today's Second Street and south on Broadway.

-Edmond used to be a sundown town - local law required any non-white person, including Blacks, AmerIndians, and Hispanics to be out of town before sunset.
+Edmond used to be a "Sundown town" or "Sunset town" - local law required any non-white person, including Blacks, AmerIndians, and Hispanics to be out of town before sunset.
 According to historian Christopher Lehman: By ordinance, the city of Edmond, Oklahoma, prohibited Blacks from the city limits for generations.
 The 1940 postcard for the Royce Café proudly emblazoned "A Good Place to Live.
 6,000 Live Citizens.
 No Negroes" as an attraction for prospective residents.
 No Negro attended school in Edmond until 1974, and no Negro family lived there until 1976.

 1934 & 1962: